How to Grow Bee Balm for Long-Lasting Summer Blooms

 About Bee Balm

-In the garden, its most frequent visitors are hummingbirds, bees, and butterflies because they have the long tongues required to reach the tubular flowers’ nectar.
 Bumblebees and a few other insects are too big to get into some of the smaller tubular flowers of some bee balms, so the insects practice something called “nectar robbing.”
-The insects punch a tiny hole at the base of the flower to access the nectar, bypassing the flower’s pollen and “robbing” it of its nectar.
-Find more flowers that are great for bees.
+The insects bite small holes at the base of the flowers to reach nectar without pollinating the plant.
+While fascinating to observe, this behavior does not significantly harm the plant.

 Check out this video to learn more about the benefits of growing bee balm: